FAQS: Undergraduate - Northern School of Contemporary Dance

 How many people apply and how many places are available?

-Yes, can let us know that you wish to be considered for either direct second or third year entry.
+Yes, you can let us know that you wish to be considered for either direct second or third year entry.
 The Admissions Team will make note of this on the audition documentation and the panel will consider accordingly.
 Please note, BA2 and BA3 direct entry places are limited so places are offered based on availability and suitability.
-The panel’s decision is final.

-If I study on the CertHE will I automatically gain a place on the BA?
+If I study on the CertHE will I automatically gain a place either of NSCD's BA courses?

-NSCD CertHE students do not automatically obtain a place on our BA and must follow the same application and audition process as external applicants.
+NSCD CertHE students do not automatically obtain a place on one of our BA courses and must follow the same application and audition process as external applicants.
 Tutors will help prepare students for further in-depth study, either at NSCD or elsewhere and will hold a mock audition.
-Many of our CertHE students apply and are successful in obtaining a place on the BA, but this is not guaranteed and depends on suitability and readiness, as well as their performance in the audition alongside all other candidates.
+Many of our CertHE students apply and are successful in obtaining a place on one of the BA courses, but this is not guaranteed and depends on suitability and readiness, as well as their performance in the audition alongside all other candidates.

 How long will it take for me to hear about whether I am made an offer or not?